GuruCharan94/gurucharan94.github.io/_posts/2019-11-23-azure-devops-annotations-for-grafana.md

   og_image: "/assets/images/grafana-azure-devops/teaser.png"
   image: "/assets/images/grafana-azure-devops/teaser.png"
 categories:
-- azure-devops
+- Azure-devops
-- grafana
+- Grafana
 tags:
-- grafana
+- Grafana
-- azure-devops
+- Azure-devops
-- devops
+- Devops
-- azure
+- Azure
-- pipelines
+- Pipelines
 excerpt: A complete guide on how to annotate Grafana Dashboards with rich information about your deployments in Azure Pipelines.
 This feature is extremely useful in situations where your production environment metrics begins to act strange and you have to